MIZOCR7/Do-not-let-ball-down/README.md

 # Do-not-let-ball-down

 Hey!
 Welcome to my physics drop puzzle game.
-I built this in Python using pygame with realistic physics math, ball packing, and real-time line drawing mechanics.
 This game was a great way to practice handling coordinate vectors and custom geometry collisions in a 2D environment.
 It is just a fun little project, but I think it works pretty well!

 ## Controls